firesidefiction/firesidefiction.github.io/submissions.md

 ## Novels and Novellas

 Fireside is currently open to submissions for novels and novellas until August 31, 2018.
-{% include submit-button.html %}
+Please read our guidelines and then submit using the button below.

 ### Please submit:
 - Your completed novel or novella (20,000-120,000 words).
 We are open to any genre as long as the story transports us.